redFrik/udk18-Discrete_Structures/udk171026/README.md

 //try to extend and add many more pings - all with different dur. e.g. 0.25, 0.252, 0.254, 0.256 etc.

-//--clapping music
-//Steve Reich - Clapping Music https://www.youtube.com/watch?v=lzkOFJMI5i8
+//--Steve Reich - Clapping Music
 //notic how the pattern is 12 beats long and is to be repeated 8 times
 //then each 8x the second pattern adds one single beat (a pause) to the end
 //so the two patterns are phasing out of sync in discrete steps